Stopping pneumonia isn’t about luck. It’s about action.

 - Generate action, including continued donor investment, to combat pneumonia and other common, yet sometimes deadly, childhood diseases

-The initiative draws upon the contributions of advocates and health workers working to fight preventable child deaths, and highlights the impact of their efforts.
-We strive to educate other advocates, donors, and policy makers about the essential need for progress on pneumonia in order to achieve Sustainable Development Goal (SDG) 3—reducing child mortality.
+The initiative drew upon the contributions of advocates and health workers working to fight preventable child deaths, and highlight the impact of their efforts.
+The coalition strove to educate other advocates, donors, and policy makers about the essential need for progress on pneumonia in order to achieve Sustainable Development Goal (SDG) 3—reducing child mortality.

-Stop Pneumonia is spearheaded by the International Vaccine Access Center (IVAC), at the Johns Hopkins Bloomberg School of Public Health.
-IVAC helps coordinate efforts and amplify the voice of advocates around the world during World Pneumonia Day, observed on November 12 since 2009.
+Stop Pneumonia was spearheaded by the International Vaccine Access Center (IVAC), at the Johns Hopkins Bloomberg School of Public Health.
+IVAC helped to coordinate efforts and amplify the voice of advocates around the world during World Pneumonia Day, observed on November 12 since 2009.
 On this day, the global health community comes together to recognize the importance of fighting pneumonia.

-This site provides the most up to date news, information, and resources for child health and development organizations, policymakers, and countries working to implement the Integrated Global Action Plan for the Prevention and Control of Pneumonia and Diarrhoea (GAPPD).
-The content is informed by GAPPD, which was developed by the World Health Organization and Unicef.
-The report goes to the heart of the challenge: recognizing that prevention and control of pneumonia and diarrhea cannot be adequately addressed with separate strategies, but rather with integrated programs.
+Stop Pneumonia provided news, information and resources for child health and development organizations, policymakers and countries working to implement the Integrated Global Action Plan for the Prevention and Control of Pneumonia and Diarrhoea (GAPPD).
+GAPPD goes to the heart of the challenge: recognizing that prevention and control of pneumonia and diarrhoea cannot be adequately addressed with separate strategies, but rather with integrated programmes.